aditya-paliwal/AIND-Term_1-Project_1/README.md

 ### Data

-The data consists of a text file of diagonal sudokus for you to solve.
+The data consists of a text file of diagonal sudokus, provided for us to solve.